 Make sure you see everything, with our Once in a Lifetime Extended Tour of the Vatican.
-Visit St. Peter’s Basilica, the Sistine Chapel and the Museums and gain a special access to the Niccoline Chapel, Bramante Staircase and Cabinet of the Masks!
+Visit St. Peter’s Basilica, the Sistine Chapel and the Museums and gain a special access to the Niccoline Chapel, Bramante Staircase!

 Thanks for contacting us.
 We are working on your request.

 ATTENTION PLEASE!
 Check your spam folder if you don't receive our message!

 A visit to the Vatican State is an experience no one touring Rome can skip, but most people only enter inside the Sistine Chapel, the Basilica and part of the Museums, ignoring the many other wonders that the place hides.
 Whilst St. Peter’s Church is open for everyone to visit for free and the Museums and Sistine Chapel are easily accessible to anyone buying a ticket, there are restricted areas of the Vatican Museums that are usually inaccessible, containing priceless pieces of art and architecture: Bramante Staircase and Niccoline Chapel.

 Your Once in a Lifetime Extended tour of the Vatican will start just outside the entrance to the Vatican Museums.
 Here you will meet your private guide, one of the best official guides with a degree either in Art History or Archaeology.
 You will enter the Museums right away at 9 am, thanks to our pre-booked skip-the-line tickets!
 Your visit will start off with the restricted areas of Niccoline Chapel and Bramante Staircase, usually closed to the public and a visit to the other areas of the Museums, including the Raphael Rooms.